-Less than half of UESI cities have an average access to public transit that's within walking distance.
+Only about a third of UESI cities have an average access to public transit that's within walking distance.
 Access ranges from near universal coverage in cities like Athens, Brussels, Paris, Porto, and Boston to less than five percent in cities including Bridgeport, Billings, and Toowoomba.